BlockchainCommons/GordianSeedTool-iOS/README.md

 ### 1.4 (55)

 * #152 In the Seed Detail screen, the "Randomize" and "Clear Field" buttons that appear in the Seed Name field when editing it have been replaced with a menu button that includes "Randomize" and "Clear" commands, that only appears when the field is *not* being edited.
 This is to reduce the chance of the user accidentally changing the field.
 * When responding to a request for a key derivation that asks the user to select a seed, the pre-seed selection screen now shows information about the derivation path, as well as any note included with the request.
-This is in addition to showing this information on the request approval scren.
+This is in addition to showing this information on the request approval screen.

 ### 1.4 (54)